-Today, developers don’t pay attention to these limitations, they have lived with them forever.
+Today, developers don’t pay attention to these limits because they have lived with them forever.
 Benefits seems to be stronger than drawbacks, and performances looks good.
-Culture is formatted by decades of DBMS uses.
-There is technologies to reduce the impedance mismatch and strong networks infrastructure to make things stable and decently quick.
+Culture is formatted by decades of on disk DBMS uses.
+There is technologies to reduce the impedance mismatch with OOP (NHibernate, Entity Framework) and strong networks infrastructure to make things stable and decently quick.
 If you work with Entity Framework, you have a good language integration, but you pay it on performance and memory consumption.
 If you need performances, you’ll have disseminated code (in database logic written in specific languages), a more complex design and less maintainable and expendable code.
 Get high performances is an hard work compared to in memory data processing.
 In the next decade, perception of this constraints may change.
-With the rise of SSD that permit a 3 GBps preload rate (5 minutes to read one terabyte of data), Big Memory approach could shin for complex, feature rich, scalable applications that process small and mid size data sets, up to terabytes.
+With the rise of SSD that permit a 3 GBps preload rate (5 minutes to read one terabyte of data), Big Memory approach will shin for complex, feature rich, scalable applications that process small and mid size data sets, up to terabytes.

 Access to main memory is really fast.
 Latency and throughput are tremendous.
 On a modern up to date hardware, access to any data is around 1400 time faster in RAM than on a NVMe SSD.
 Comparison with a 10 ms query over a DBMS (local or shared on a network) is worse : RAM is around 150 000 time faster.
 Ratios may vary with configuration, of course, but globally you will found the same magnitude in difference between Big Memory applications and DBMS based ones.
 This is why RAM systems of any kind, even in Big Data, will develop rapidly in the years to come.
 That’s why all major DBMS vendor company have developed In Memory systems and so much money have been invested in a more robust Redis version.

 A new way